inkVerb/VIP/601/Lesson-02.md

 - `at` sets a job to start in the future
 - Requirements:
   - Install the `at` package
-  - `atd` service must be running:#
+  - `atd` service must be running :#
     - `systemctl start atd`
-- Interactive:$ (opens interactive terminal for set or relative time in future)
+- Interactive :$ (opens interactive terminal for set or relative time in future)
   - `at 22:00`
   - `at now + 3 hours`
   - `at now + 1 minute`